 For that reason, startups should also develop messaging that focuses on a mission rather than a market.
-Lyft has done a masterful job of this allowing it to take on Uber, the goliath in its industry.
+Lyft has done a masterful job of this allowing it to take on Uber, the Goliath in its industry.

-Along the way, the company’s messaging always ties back to their mission of bringing people together.
+Along the way, the company’s messaging always ties back to its mission of bringing people together.
 Recently, this was put on display in their response to Uber’s PR disaster around the Trump administrations travel ban.

 An example of a newer startup that’s coming right out of the gate with mission-driven messaging is Empower, a company looking to help millennials better manage their finances.
 The company’s mission is to “make money pain free”.

-While Empower hopes it will one day replace your bank’s app, the startup has wisely focused on their mission to solve very real problems, rather than attempting to take on the well defended personal finance market like a bull in a china shop.
+While Empower hopes it will one day replace your bank’s app, the startup has wisely focused on their mission to solve very real problems, rather than attempting to take on the well-defended personal finance market like a bull in a china shop.

 In a blog post for the company’s launch, founder, Warren Hogarth, writes, “Many of us know we can do better with our money, but find the process of figuring out how to be complex and intimidating.
 We hope to change that, and in the process, make our lives better and simpler.”